Nuclear Beyond Electricity

 There are several proven methods to produce hydrogen.
 These processes require large amounts of heat, electricity, or both.
 Today, hydrogen production relies on energy intensive processes that produce about 830 MTCO2 per year.

 Hydrogen that is generated from carbon-free sources is called green hydrogen.
+Hydrogen produced with a connection to a nuclear power plant is called pink hydrogen.
 As a fuel, hydrogen reacts with oxygen to produce water and no carbon emissions are released.

-The high temperatures provided by nuclear reactors can create a favorable environment for thermochemical water splitting or high temperature electrolysis to produce large quantities of green hydrogen.
+The high temperatures provided by nuclear reactors can create a favorable environment for thermochemical water splitting or high temperature electrolysis to produce large quantities of pink hydrogen.

 Advantages of using Nuclear for Hydrogen